The physical basis of teleological evolutions: Rationale

+This is, of course, a bold claim since, as it is, the quantum description has worked amazingly well for exactly a century to date.
+However, the boldness of the claim can be mitigated in two ways:

+(i) First, it is a claim with an illustrious precedent, although apparently forgotten by the scientific community.
+We mean the 1935 argument of Einstein et al on the incompleteness of the quantum description $6$.
+We will see that the incompleteness of the quantum description of quantum algorithms is exactly the same lamented by Einstein et al for quantum nonlocality; correspondingly, the way to complete the quantum description we will provide for quantum algorithms, will also work for quantum nonlocality providing the hidden variables -- here the causal loops -- needed in both cases.

+(ii) Second, let us distinguish between the mathematical and the physical description of a quantum process.
+The completion of the quantum description we will propose leaves the unitary part of the quantum algorithm mathematically unchanged but changes the description of the behavior of causality along it.
+The single causal process of the ordinary quantum description is replaced by the quantum superposition of the causal loops whose mutual exclusive $or$ is logically implied by the sheer existence of the quantum speedup.

-i) A first incompleteness is trivial.
-The usual quantum description of quantum algorithms is limited to the process of solving the problem where the quantum speedup resides.
-It consists of a unitary evolution that computes the solution of the problem, naturally without changing the problem-setting, and a final measurement that reads the solution.
-The initial measurement is missing.
-Of course, the canonical description of a quantum process must consist of initial measurement, unitary evolution, and final measurement.
-The remedy is also trivial.
-We should extend the usual quantum description of the process of solving the problem to the upstream process of setting the problem.
-An initial measurement selects the problem-setting (the number of the drawer with the ball in Grover algorithm) out of a quantum superposition (or, indifferently, mixture) of all the possible problem-settings.
-This is followed by the unitary evolution that computes the corresponding solution (without changing the problem-setting) and the final measurement of the latter.
+We show how this result is reached.
+Here we provide conceptually what will be formalized in Section 3..
+Obviously, to start with, we should choose the kind of quantum description of quantum algorithms to complete.
+This is said because it cannot be their usual quantum description, which is itself trivially incomplete.
+Indeed, it is limited to the unitary process of solving the problem, where the quantum speedup resides, and the final measurement of the solution.
+It thus lacks the initial measurement.
+Of course, the canonical quantum description of a quantum process must consist of initial measurement, unitary evolution, and final measurement.

+Naturally, this problem is simply amended.
+It suffices to extend the quantum description of the process of solving the problem to the upstream process of setting the problem.
+An initial measurement randomly selects a problem-setting (e. g. the number of the drawer with the ball) out of a quantum superposition (or, indifferently, mixture) of all the possible problem-settings, the unitary computation of the corresponding solution and the final measurement of the latter follow; for simplicity, we will always assume that the computation of the solution yields it with certainty.
+In view of what will follow, we note that, as a consequence, the unitary transformation goes from the initial to the final measurement outcome despite comprising the final measurement; thus, in particular, the process connecting the two measurement outcomes is time-reversible.